kumbulanit/t-sql/sql trainning/untitled/Module 4/Module4_Exercise_Answers.md

     Budget DESC;
 ```

-**Explanation**: Comprehensive department analysis using LEFT JOINs to include all departments regardless of staffing, with capacity and efficiency assessments.
+**Explanation**: Comprehensive d.DepartmentName analysis using LEFT JOINs to include all departments regardless of staffing, with capacity and efficiency assessments.

 *Due to length constraints, I'll provide the key structure and approach for the remaining answers:*